-- real-time hourly price differences between the PJM/NYIS Interface and the NYISO/PJM proxy bus in 62.7 percent of the hours. - Neptune Underwater Transmission Line to Long Island, New York.
-In 2024, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Neptune Interface and the NYISO Neptune bus in 78.9 percent of the hours. - Linden Variable Frequency Transformer (VFT) Facility.
-In 2024, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Linden Interface and the NYISO Linden bus in 79.5 percent of the hours. - Hudson DC Line.
-In 2024, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Hudson Interface and the NYISO Hudson bus in 80.5 percent of the hours.
+- PJM and MISO Interface Prices.
+In the first three months of 2025, the direction of the hourly flow was consistent with the real-time hourly price differences between the PJM/MISO Interface and the MISO/PJM Interface in 49.0 percent of the hours. - PJM and New York ISO Interface Prices.
+In the first three months of 2025, the direction of the hourly flow was consistent with the real-time hourly price differences between the PJM/NYIS Interface and the NYISO/PJM proxy bus in 59.6 percent of the hours. - Neptune Underwater Transmission Line to Long Island, New York.
+In the first three months of 2025, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Neptune Interface and the NYISO Neptune bus in 91.6 percent of the hours. - Linden Variable Frequency Transformer (VFT) Facility.
+In the first three months of 2025, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Linden Interface and the NYISO Linden bus in 85.5 percent of the hours. - Hudson DC Line.
+In the first three months of 2025, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Hudson Interface and the NYISO Hudson bus in 88.4 percent of the hours.